nancyalaswad90/Cloud-Native-Fundamentals-Scholarship-Program/daily_scrum.md

 ### Day 3 : 16/06/2021

-1. Yesterday I Finished the  Lesson ( 2 )

-2 .
-Work of Today: Write some note to deepen my understanding
+1. Still Write some  note to deepen my understanding in  lesson (2 )

-researching and reading more about python and flask.
+2. Make researching and reading more about python and flask.

-Nothing to block the progress
+3. Create file in as **(daily_scrum.md)**